 This heralded the beginning of what became a twenty-year professional win/win relationship because Robert intuitively knew that “it’s the people” who manage, lead, execute and deliver operational excellence and high-performance business outcomes.
 In his many manifestations, as the CIO in a diverse range of technology-based companies, he knew that people perform at their best, through collaboration, in teams.
 He also knew and diligently practiced “working the people, before solving the problem” despite some of the people involved, operating as misfits and renegades.

 In many ways, up until today, Robert unconsciously acted as my coach, during my twenty-year professional development as a corporate consultant, trainer, facilitator, coach and even, as a start-up entrepreneur when I founded ImagineNation™.
 Every time he shifted to a more senior or different role, we always opened our minds and hearts towards boldly and courageously experimenting and advancing our methodologies in effecting team led strategic change.
-Constantly testing, validating, iterating and pivoting different, adaptive and innovative approaches toward designing and delivering the most effective, top team leadership and membership development programs, for current as well as for creating high-performing and faster-moving teams.
+Constantly testing, validating, iterating and pivoting different, adaptive and innovative approaches toward designing and delivering the most effective, top team leadership and membership development programs.
+Combining these with team coaching programs for current as well as for creating high-performing and faster-moving teams.

 Three key nutshells in creating high-performing and faster-moving teams